ledgetech/ledge/README.md

 ### Collapsed forwarding

-By default, Ledge will attempt to collapse concurrent origin requests for known (previously) cacheable resources into a single upstream request.
+Ledge can attempt to collapse concurrent origin requests for known (previously) cacheable resources into a single upstream request.
 That is, if an upstream request for a resource is in progress, subsequent concurrent requests for the same resource will not bother the upstream, and instead wait for the first request to finish.

 This is particularly useful to reduce upstream load if a spike of traffic occurs for expired and expensive content (since the chances of concurrent requests is higher on slower content).